JNRowe/rdial/doc/config.rst

 ``directory`` (default: :file:`${XDG_DATA_HOME}/rdial`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This key sets the location of your data files.
+Some users use this, combined
+with the per-directory config file, to keep per-project task databases.